apiato/apiato/docs/_docs/features/authentication.md

 }
 ```

-Containg new Access Token and new Refresh Token.
+Containing new Access Token and new Refresh Token.

 <a name="refresh-token-via-non-proxy"></a>